emrecolak-23/emrecolak-23/README.md

 ### Hi there, It's me 👋

-## I am a Mechanical Engineer, Six Sigma Green Belt, iOS Developer and Project Manager
+## I am a Mechanical Engineer, Six Sigma Green Belt, Javascript Developer and Project Manager

 Here are some ideas to get you started: